angeldollface/lume-dark-material/README.markdown

 - [Deno](https://deno.land)
 - [Git](https://git-scm.org)

-To build and serve this blog on your own machine, follow these steps:
+To learn how to use this repository on your own machine follow these steps:

 - 1.)
 Clone this project's source code: